BhavyaPant-bly/mark10-CashChangeManager/README.md

 # mark10-CashChangeManager
-this React Js app returns the minimum number of notes to be given to the Customer
+This file contains code for A React Js app that returns the minimum number of notes to be given to the Customer